Laos Work Visa for Foreign Employees (LA-B2): Requirements, Process, and What Your Employer Needs to Do

 Watch your visa calendar carefully if you are in Laos on a tourist visa when the LA-B2 process starts.
 The MFA process can take weeks.

 If your tourist visa expires before the Entry Letter is ready, your options are to extend (if extensions are still available to you) or do a border run to reset.
-Overstaying triggers fines of USD 10 per day, paid at the airport or land border on exit, and longer overstays can lead to detention or re-entry problems.
+Practitioner and embassy sources report an overstay fine of USD 10 per day, paid in US dollars at the airport or land border on exit.
+The UK FCDO adds that if you do not extend within 90 days, the penalty is a fine in Lao kip worth USD 2,000, plus deportation and a ban on returning to Laos.
 Start the process as early as possible after securing your employer.

 The MFA process, Work Permit, and Stay Permit are administered from Vientiane.
 If you are working outside the capital, your employer may need to coordinate with the Provincial Police Headquarters for the Stay Permit.
 Confirm which authority applies to your situation.